email@example.com 519-661-2111 x84033

 email@example.com 519-661-2111 x84442

 My name is Zeeta, I’m Bear clan Onondaga from Six Nations and Akwesasne.
-I graduated from Western University with a Bachelor of Arts, Honours Specialization in First Nations Studies.
+I graduated from Western University with a Honours Specialization in First Nations Studies.
 During my time on campus, I was involved with the Mini-University Outreach Program, Indigenous Student Association, Social Science Student Council and so many other great extracurricular activities.
 All of these opportunities and the amazing Onkwehonwe community at Western helped shape who I am today, which is why I am so excited to be able to assist prospective students on their academic journey with Western University.
+Interested in applying to Western?
+Please don't hestitate to reach out to me to chat!

 Community Enhancement Coordinator